FredHutch/HDC-DataEngineering-SQLSync/docs/type-1.md

 For sync processes, all else being equal, the result was a 0% runtime difference, using only 84% of the original I/O. That will scale more efficiently.

-**Source table**
+**Source Table**

-The ideal index is a clustered index on the source update-date column.
-That would allow for a clustered seek rather than a scan.
-Otherwise a table scan will be performed.
+The ideal index is a clustered index on the source primary key columns.
+That would allow dramatically reduce the cost of a sort to create the primary key ranker in the 'Load SQL' query.

 **Surrogate Key Table**